gotchoices/votetorrent/doc/transactions.md

 #### Block Repository:
 - **Pending**: list of:
   - **Transaction ID**: Used to identify the transaction while pending
-  - **Mutations**: The set of physical mutations to this block
+  - **Transform**: The set of physical mutations to this block
   - **Expiration**: A time after which the transaction becomes in-doubt; this block should proactively determine resolution at this point
 - **Revisions**: list of:
   - **LSN**: The LSN of this version
-  - **Mutations**: The set of physical mutations represented by this revision
+  - **Transform**: The set of physical mutations represented by this revision
   - [**Block**]: Materialized block for this revision - always present for current version
   - [**Expiration**]: The time after which this revision is eligible for garbage collection - never present for current version
   - **Conditions**: list of zero or more: